County Sustainability Committee

 - Regularly reporting on behalf of department or agency on progress towards sustainability goals

-- Researching opportunities for grants that pertain to sustainability goals and programs and apply for grants as appropriate
+- Researching and pursuing grants that pertain to sustainability goals and programs

 Assistant County Executive OfficerMatthew is the current Chair of the County Sustainability Committee.
 Matthew has over 18 years of local government experience.
 He previously served as the Director of General Services at the County of Santa Barbara.

 Frank started working on the Energy and Climate Action Plan as a CivicSpark AmeriCorps Fellow and is now a full-time staff member coordinating the implementation and monitoring of the Energy and Climate Action Plan across County departments.
 He also works on the emPower Program, helping to improve energy efficiency in residential homes around the County.

 Co-Division Chief, Sustainability Division, Community Services DepartmentJennifer co-leads the Sustainability Division where she oversees the implementation of the Energy and Climate Action Plan and leads the County's pursuit of community choice energy to accelerate the transition to more sustainable energy sources.
 She has more than 16 years of experience championing and implementing sustainable policies and practices.

 Division Manager, Santa Barbara County Air Pollution Control District

 Ben manages the Technology and Environmental Assessment Division, which is responsible for planning and rule development, as well as coordinating with planning departments around the county.
 The division also conducts outreach, administers grant programs, and supports collaborative efforts to reduce emissions from unregulated sources.

 Planner, Long Range Planning Division, Planning and Development Department